Jayesh259/Agro-Science/README.md

-## Contribute
-Please read [CONTRIBUTING.md](https://github.com/Gladiator07/Harvestify/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Usage
-You can use this project for further developing it and adding your work in it.
-If you use this project, kindly mention the original source of the project and mention the link of this repo in your report.

 ## Further Improvements
 This was my first big project so there are lot of things to improve upon

-- CSS code is totally messed up :pensive: (some code in file and some inline)
-- Frontend can be made more nicer (PS: I suck at frontend development) :cry:
+- Frontend can be made more nicer
-- More data can be collected manually via web scrapping to make the system more accurate :monocle_face:
+- More data can be collected manually via web scrapping to make the system more accurate
-- Additional plant images can be collected to make the disease detection part more robust and generalized :face_with_head_bandage:
+- Additional plant images can be collected to make the disease detection part more robust and generalized
 - Modularized code can be written instead of writing in Jupyter Notebooks (will follow this in upcoming projects)

-## License
-This project is licensed under [GNU (GENERAL PUBLIC LICENSE)](https://github.com/Gladiator07/Harvestify/blob/master/LICENSE).

-## Contact

-#### If you have any doubt or want to contribute feel free to email me or hit me up on [LinkedIn](https://www.linkedin.com/in/atharva-ingle-564430187/)